Shareholder Non-Executive Director (LPFA)

 Tom graduated from Loughborough University with a BSc in Economics and Politics.
 He also holds a Certificate in Securities from the Chartered Institute for Securities & Investment.
 At LPP, Tom is also responsible for ICT, facilities and operational and employer risk.

-Senior Independent Director and Chair of the LPP Audit Committee
+Sir Peter is also Chair of the LPP Audit Committee.

 Sir Peter has more than 19 years’ knowledge and experience of working within the public sector.
 Sir Peter is currently the Chairman of New West End Company and was previously an advisor to Boris Johnson, Mayor of London, on regeneration, growth and enterprise at the Greater London Authority.